A blog post written in preparation for a CPD workshop in Oxford on 4 March 2018

 Whatever the particular detail of our developmental injury, because the presence of a good-enough parent could not be sufficiently relied upon frequently enough, as adults we are left doubting that the appropriate response will arrive when needed.
 We therefore cannot afford uncertainty.
 We cannot bear to vulnerably wait for a response that might or might not be forthcoming.

-So we want certainty or a guarantee: a good-enough therapist won't do.
+So we (or more precisely: our defensive egos) want certainty or a guarantee: a good-enough therapist won't do.
 It needs to be a perfect one.
 In simple terms, the minimum requirement becomes an idealising fantasy of the therapist as some kind of fairy godmother or godfather, who can magically heal the wounding without the client ever having to actually experience it.
-The medical version would be of some omniscient, omnipotent psychological doctor who can perform characterological surgery under perfect anaesthesia – and we wake up after, healed.
+The medical version would be of some omniscient, omnipotent psychological doctor who can perform characterological surgery under perfect anaesthesia – and we wake up afterwards, healed.

 Reason 2: Defences keep out the bad and the good